One of my best friends had a baby recently and she asked me what I think about using coconut oil for your baby.

 Coconut oil’s antibacterial and anti-fungal properties can relieve the symptoms significantly.

 It calms the baby’s skin and fights off bacteria and yeast.

 Using coconut oil for your baby’s diaper rash is a much healthier and sustainable natural alternative.
-You can use it instead of baby products that contain unnecessary harmful ingredients such as the silicone Dimethicone, mineral oil and Sorbitan Sesquioleate.
+You can apply it instead of baby products that contain unnecessary harmful ingredients such as the silicone Dimethicone, mineral oil and Sorbitan Sesquioleate.

 → Massage some coconut oil into the affected areas after your baby’s bath and in between diaper changes.
 Let the oil absorb before you put on a diaper.